Parents Guide for New Students

 Traditionally, the instructor is called Sensei in the dojo.

 The proper way to sit during class is in seiza: formal Japanese sitting posture.
 This promotes an attentive attitude for learning.
 If someone cannot sit in seiza, they may sit cross-legged.
-Slouching, slumping, leaning, or siitting with the legs outstretched does not further the practice of balance and learning!
+Slouching, slumping, leaning, or sitting with the legs outstretched does not further the practice of balance and learning!

 After the sensei demonstrates a technique, students should bow and say onegaishimasu, then quickly bow to one of the people sitting next to them and begin to practice.